benlipkin/braincode/README.md

 # BrainCode

-Project investigating human and artificial neural representations of python program comprehension and execution.
+Project investigating human and artificial neural representations of code.

 This branch is currently under development, and should be considered unstable.
 To replicate specific papers, `git checkout` the corresponding branch, e.g., `NeurIPS2022`, and follow instructions in the `README.md`.